How to do Disneyland in Summer 2023 | Tips for a cool, magical adventure

 Water Rides and Meet & Greets and air conditioning, Oh my!

 Find the water!
 Ride wait times for water rides will skyrocket in the afternoon on high-temperature days because it is the best way to beat the heat at Disneyland in Summer.
-So, make sure you snag that Fastpass ahead of time so you’re all set for the afternoon.
-This summer guests can enjoy Grizzly River Run at California Adventure Park as the main water ride at the resort.
+So, make sure you snag that Lightning Lane ahead of time so you’re all set for the afternoon.
+You can cool off by enjoying Grizzly River Run at California Adventure Park and Tiana's Bayou Adventure in Disneyland Park!

 Don’t forget to pack a big Ziploc to store your camera, phone, and autograph book in!
 Nothing is worse than a wet autograph book!
 Find other recommendations on what to bring on your trip here.